Far2Deluxe/WhiteBoard_Detection_Project/README.md

 2. Install Dependencies:
+You can auto download all requirements by using command:
     uv sync

         or use offline installtion by placing wheels folder inside the project directory and running "Libs Installer.py" script